cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 {{< figure src="/images/content/cookie-header.jpg" title="Sample cookie header with all cookies available on the target domain" class="left-align" >}}

-The browser can also read any cookies available to the current domain with JavaScript (except if they have been specifically flagged as `HttpOnly`, meaning they can only be read in HTTP headers).
+The browser can also read any cookies available to the current domain with JavaScript (except if they have been specifically flagged as `HttpOnly`, meaning they are only passed in HTTP headers).

 ```JavaScript
 console.log(document.cookie); // Outputs "userId=abcd1234"